-Stephanie Creasy is the Acting Assistant Director of the United States Marshals Service (USMS) Training Division.
+Stephanie Creasy is the Deputy Assistant Director (DAD) of the United States Marshals Service (USMS) Training Division.

-Acting Assistant Director Creasy’s career as a Deputy United States Marshal Criminal Investigator with the USMS began in 1998.
-She was first stationed in Salt Lake City, Utah where she gained experience with high threat protection details through a series of special assignments.
-In 2001, she transferred to the Western District of Tennessee, (W/TN) Memphis, where she broadened and honed her investigative skills and served as a Recruiting Officer.
-During her first year in W/TN, she was selected for a Special Operations Response Team (SORT) working on cases involving Organized Crime and Drug Enforcement Task Force (OCDETF) fugitives in the Rio Grande Valley of Texas.
-She returned to W/TN where she was the Deputy In Charge of the first federal death penalty trial and first federal sequestered jury trial in W/TN.
-Acting Assistant Director Creasy was also the Warrants Coordinator, Public Affairs Officer, OCEDTF Coordinator, and Sexual Offender Investigative Coordinator.
-She was assigned to the Drug Enforcement Administration (DEA) OCDETF for two years where she and her DEA partner successfully worked to dismantle Drug Trafficking Organizations (DTO) and arrest OCDETF fugitives, including the DTO and arrest of former USMS 15 Most Wanted Craig Petties who was ultimately sentenced to nine life sentences.
-She received several awards for her OCDETF work including two OCDETF “Case Of The Year” awards.
+Ms. Creasy began her career with the USMS as Deputy United States Marshal in 1998 in Salt Lake City, UT (D/UT) where she gained experience with high threat protection details through a series of special assignments.
+In 2001, she transferred to Memphis, TN (W/TN), where she served as the Recruiting Officer, Warrants Coordinator, Public Affairs Officer, Organized Crime and Drug Enforcement Task Force (OCDETF) Coordinator, and Sexual Offender Investigative Coordinator.
+She was assigned to the Drug Enforcement Administration (DEA) OCDETF for two years where she successfully dismantled Drug Trafficking Organizations (DTO) and arrested OCDETF fugitives.
+This included the DTO and arrest of former USMS 15 Most Wanted Craig Petties who was ultimately sentenced to nine life sentences.
+She received several awards for her OCDETF work including two OCDETF “Case of the Year” awards.

-Stephanie Creasy holds both a bachelor’s degree in English with a concentration in technical and professional writing and editing from the University of Memphis and a master’s degree in Public Administration from Troy University in AL. She enjoys spending time at the beach with her three adopted dogs.
+Stephanie Creasy holds both a bachelor’s degree in English with a concentration in technical and professional writing and editing from the University of Memphis and a master’s degree in Public Administration from Troy University.
+She enjoys spending time at the beach with her three dogs.